timboldt/epaper-display/BACKLOG.md

 * [X] Extend the existing 2.13" driver to work with a 4" EPD.
 * [-] Explore possibility of doing 2-bit grey scale without a 30KB buffer.
-* [ ] Add TPL5110 Low Power Timer, so that everything can run on batteries for a long time.
+* [X] Add TPL5111 Low Power Timer, so that everything can run on batteries for a long time.

 ### v0.3 Add network capability